SarhanOsmanBhuiya/CSE482_7_SARHAN_OSMAN_BHUIYA_1611008042_github.io/LECTURE2/index.md

 					These ratified specifications are called recommendations because the W3C has no control over the actual implementation of the language.
 Independent companies and organizations create that software. <br> <br>
-					NOTE: The World Wide Web Consortium or W3C is a group that makes recommendations about how the Internet works and how it should evolve.
+					<b>NOTE:</b> The World Wide Web Consortium or W3C is a group that makes recommendations
+					about how the Internet works and how it should evolve.
 									</p>
 				<br><br>